SalvadorBrandolin/ReactorD/README.md

 <img src='https://img.shields.io/pypi/v/reactord'>
 </a>

 ReactorD (Reactor Design) is a python package whose proposal is to simulate and design reactors for multiple-reaction systems.
-The intention is to solve the following reactor types in stationary or not-stationary conditions:

-    - Plug flow (PFR)
-    - Stirred tank (STR)
+The intention is to solve the following reactor types in stationary or not-stationary conditions: Plug flow (PFR) and Stirred tank (STR)

 According to requirements, the operation settings can change as follows;

 - Mass Balance:
-	-Homogeneous
-    -Heterogeneous
-    -Continuous
-    -Discontinuous
+	- Homogeneous
+    - Heterogeneous
+    - Continuous
+    - Discontinuous

 - Energy Balance:
-	-Isothermic
-    -Non-isothermic
-    -Adiabatic
+	- Isothermic
+    - Non-isothermic
+    - Adiabatic

 - Energy Pressure:
-	-Isobaric
-    -Non-isobaric
+	- Isobaric
+    - Non-isobaric

 ## Available in version 0.0.1a